Skipton railway station

-Skipton railway station is a Grade II listed station which serves the town of Skipton in North Yorkshire, England on the Airedale Line, which gives Skipton access to destinations such as Leeds, Bradford, Carlisle, Lancaster and Morecambe.
-The station is operated by Northern Trains and is situated 27 mi north-west of Leeds.
+Skipton railway station is a Grade II listed station which serves the market town of Skipton in North Yorkshire, England.
+It is a stop on the Airedale Line, which provides access to destinations such as Leeds, Bradford, Carlisle, Lancaster and Morecambe.
+The station is operated by Northern Trains and is situated 27 mi north-west of Leeds; it is located on Broughton Road.